Facebook scraps forced arbitration for sexual harassment claims

-Facebook said Friday it will no longer require employees to settle sexual harassment claims through private arbitration, following in the footsteps of Google, Microsoft and Uber, which have also scrapped the controversial rule.
+Facebook said Friday it will no longer force employees to settle sexual harassment claims through private arbitration, following in the footsteps of Google, Microsoft and Uber, which have also scrapped the controversial rule.

 "Today, we are publishing our updated Workplace Relationships policy and amending our arbitration agreements to make arbitration a choice rather than a requirement in sexual harassment claims.
 Sexual harassment is something that we take very seriously and there is no place for it at Facebook," the company said in a statement.